Zen & the Search for Clarity

-We post to social media to get a little dose of dopamine when someone notices us
+• We post to social media for a little dopamine hit.

-Spoiler Alert: Unfortunately, we find ourselves back where we started when the substance/excitement wears off.
+Spoiler Alert: Unfortunately, none of these fixes are permanent, and soon, we’re back where we started when the substance/excitement wears off.

 But sooner or later, we have to own our shit.